Tourist Drives in Western Australia: Tourist Drive 356

 Great Southern Tourist Way, designated as Tourist Drive 356, is a 381 km historic route that follows the Great Southern Railway from Beverley to Albany.
 The route travels along Great Southern Highway and Albany Highway, through the many settlements that have their origins across in the -year-old railway.
 The main attractions include Pingelly, Narrogin, Wagin, Katanning, Cranbrook, and Mount Barker.

 Tourist Drive 357

 Goldfields Tourist Way, designated as Tourist Drive 357, is a 45 km historic route in the state's goldfields.
 The route travels along Great Eastern Highway, from the Coolgardie Camel Farm 4 km west of Coolgardie, to Kalgoorlie.
-Midway along is the Kurrawang Emu Farm, which also has carved emu eggs and Aboriginal artefacts.
 The entire length of the route coincides with the easternmost section of the Golden Pipeline Heritage Trail, which travels from Perth to Kalgoorlie alongside the Goldfields Water Supply Scheme pipeline.
 The heritage trail is a more recent initiative, introduced in 2003 for the pipeline's 100th anniversary.